Anirog/Anirog.github.io/about.md

 permalink: /about/
 ---

 Hi, I’m Larrie.
-Hay fever sufferer and geek, I like making websites, playing guitar, reading and coffee.
+Hay fever sufferer and geek and this is my blog.